lofaldli/gr-nuts/README.md

     make install

-To run tests

-    make test

-To run a specific test

-    ctest -V -R <keyword>

-### Note

-If your project was built using pyBOMBS, you need to specify you install path
+**NOTE** If your project was built using pyBOMBS, you need to specify you install path

     cmake .. -DCMAKE_INSTALL_PREFIX=~/target